 With around a decade of experience in the startup ecosystem, here I’m trying to bring out the biggest marketing mistakes of startup entrepreneurs especially in the SaaS domain that could very well lead to the downfall of their institution.

-1. Unnecessary dependencies
+1. Unnecessary Dependencies

 As a startup, you need to grow consistently to establish your mark in the industry and when that’s the case you can’t afford many roadblocks in your work except in the initial setup and training phase.